Where To Find This Example

 This example shows how to use the Load Pull script.
 The example device used is a Curtice FET model.

 At the center of simulated load pull is the load pull template.
-Once created, sweeps for power, bias, and harmonic impedance can be activated by toggling on and off the correct SWPVAR blocks and simulating, generating a Generalized MDIF (GMDIFD) swept load pull file.
+Once created, a bias sweep can be activated by toggling on the SWPVAR block.
+When the load pull script is run (see below) a Generalized MDIF (GMDIFD) swept load pull file will be generated.
 DUTs can be easily changed in the load pull template by swapping out a particular FET model for the current default device (the CURTICE FET).

-Simulated Load Pull is performed using two HBTUNER2 elements, allowing control of terminating impedances.
+Simulated Load Pull is performed using two HBTUNER3 elements, allowing control of terminating impedances.
 Both use bias tees which provide DC blocking and bias voltage to the FET.